hbabar1215/medical-codex-pipeline/README.md

 ### Trouble shooting
 For this assignment I had a difficult time adding my input and output files to gitignore.
 Even though I added all of my input and output files to gitignore two files still remain.
-Additionally when adding Professor Hants's repo to my local machine, the HHA 507-2025 is also being shown in my VS code and github repo.
-I tried putting it into my gitignore file but that did not work.
+Additionally when adding Professor Hants's repo to my local machine, the HHA 507-2025 was being shown.
+I kept it locally but removed it from my repo by using the git command: git rm -r --cached HHA-507-2025, git commit -m "Remove HHA507 folder from repo", and git push.